-Preschools everywhere are counting down the days toward summer vacation.
+Schools everywhere are letting kids out of class and sending them off on summer vacation.
 Hardworking teachers will get a well-deserved break, and administrators can start planning in earnest for next year.
 But what about the preschoolers?
 Are they counting down the days to summer break?
 If you asked them, they would probably say, a break from what?

 It's a fair question.
 Preschool is generally so much fun for the little ones that it's quite challenging to explain to them why it must go on pause for three months.
 You mean I won't get to hang out with my friends and play fun games set up by my cool teachers every day?
 What kind of a vacation is that??